 When a loved one passes away, it can be an overwhelming and painful experience – especially if someone else’s negligence caused the death.
 In many cases, the deceased was supporting a family, and the loss of that support can be devastating.
 However, there are ways to find the financial support and justice that the survivors need.

-In Danbury, Connecticut, the representative of the deceased’s estate may bring an action for wrongful death against those responsible for the death.
+In Connecticut, the representative of the deceased’s estate may bring an action for wrongful death against those responsible for the death.

 Although there is no replacing your loved one, a wrongful death action can help you find the resources you need to rebuild your life and move forward.
 If you decide to bring a wrongful death action, you need an experienced and compassionate lawyer in your corner during these trying times.
-Wocl Leydon regularly helps survivors with wrongful death claims in Danbury and throughout Connecticut, and we understand the challenges that you are facing.
+Wocl Leydon regularly helps survivors with wrongful death claims throughout Connecticut, and we understand the challenges that you are facing.
 In every case, we provide the skill, knowledge, and compassionate service that our clients need.

 When confronted with the wrongful death of a loved one, you may be emotionally overwhelmed and unsure of how to proceed with your claim.
-An experienced Danbury wrongful death lawyer can guide you through the process and advocate for you.
+An experienced wrongful death lawyer can guide you through the process and advocate for you.
 The lawyers at Wocl Leydon can help in many ways, including:

 - Build your claim.
 A wrongful death claim is built on many details, questions of liability, and the law of Connecticut.
 We’ll gather the results of the investigation and prepare a claim that is as strong as possible.
 Our lawyers will handle everything your claim needs, from documentation to discussions with insurance companies.

 - Handle negotiations with an insurance company.
 In many cases, insurance companies and those responsible will want to settle.
 However, they may offer you far less than you deserve.
 Remember that their goal is not to help you, but to settle a claim for the lowest amount possible.
-The lawyers at Wocl Leydon understand that a wrongful death action is not just about compensation, it’s about finding justice and helping the survivors rebuild their life without their loved one.
+The lawyers at Wocl Leydon understand that a wrongful death action is not just about compensation, it’s about finding justice and helping the survivors rebuild their lives without their loved ones.
 Our lawyers have handled dozens of wrongful death settlement negotiations across the state, and we are proud to help those left behind.